adhocteam/homework/hhbuilder/README.md

 The display of the household list is up to you.

-Put the serialized JSON in the provided "debug" DOM element and display that element on submission.
+On submission, put the serialized JSON in the provided "debug" DOM element and display that element.

 After submission the user should be able to make changes and submit the household again.